 Non-sampling errors arise primarily from the following sources: non-response, coverage, measurement and processing.
-Total non-response will produce a bias if non-respondents have different characteristics from respondents and if non-response is not corrected properly.
-Non-response adjustments, combined with a relatively high response rate, helped reduce this risk of bias substantially.
+Total non-response can introduce a bias if non-respondents have different characteristics from respondents.
+Non-response adjustments helped reduce this risk of bias for the CSD.
 Non-response to specific questions is often due to difficulty understanding the questions.
 Thorough quality reviews and questionnaire testing were carried out before the survey, which reduced the extent of partial non-response.

-Response rates for the provinces ranged from 68.4% for New Brunswick to 79.6% in Saskatchewan.
-In the territories, the response rates ranged from 64.2% in Nunavut to 73.3% in the Yukon.
-By age group, the response rates ranged from 65.8% for 25 to 44 year olds to 84.7% for 65 to 74 year olds.
+Response rates for the provinces ranged from 58.0% for Newfoundland and Labrador to 67.9% in Quebec.
+In the territories, the response rates ranged from 47.3% in Nunavut to 56.2% in the Yukon.
+By age group, the response rates ranged from 52.3% for those aged 15 to 24 years old, to 69.9% for those aged 65 to 74 years old.

 Measurement errors occur when the response provided differs from the real value.
 Such errors may be attributable to the respondent, the interviewer, the questionnaire or the collection method, for example.
-For the 2012 CSD, every effort was made to develop questions that would be understandable, relevant and appropriate for respondents.
-Other measures were also taken, including the use of skilled interviewers, extensive training of interviewers, and observation and monitoring of interviewers.
+Every effort was made to develop questions that would be understandable, relevant and appropriate for respondents through extensive content development activities and qualitative testing.
+Other measures were also taken, including the use of skilled interviewers and extensive training of interviewers.

 Processing errors may occur at various stages, including data capture, coding and editing.
-Quality control procedures were applied at every stage of data processing to reduce this type of error.
+Quality control procedures were applied at every stage of data processing to minimize these types of errors.

 - Canadian Survey on Disability, 2022: Concepts and Methods Guide